Towards a Theory of Everything

 are then just akin to shoals of fish or murmerations of birds.

-There are constraints on the shapes that can exist in (w,x,y,z).
+There are constraints on the shapes that can exist in the static space of (w,x,y,z).

 Stable patterns within (x,y,z) tend to extend further in w than unstable ones.

 There is a particular special case of this

 where those stable patterns have the property of inheritance (and hence of evolution).